punithcsvp/task_manager/README.md

 ## Assumptions Made During Development
 - The system assumes that users must be authenticated to manage tasks (create, edit, delete).

-- The front-end design is built using Bootstrap 5 and custom CSS for simplicity and responsiveness.
+- The front-end design is built using Html , css, Bootstrap 5 and custom CSS for simplicity and responsiveness.

 - Static files are served locally during development without a CDN.

-- The database used is SQLite for development purposes (easily portable and simple to set up).
+- The database used is SQLite3 for development purposes (easily portable and simple to set up).

 ---
 ## List of Technologies / Libraries Used